ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Spatial SQL Reference.md

 If the syntax of the input WKT is not valid, or if the WKT describes a GEOMETRY subtype other than a MULTIPOLYGON object, this function outputs an error.

 This function returns NULL if the value of the WKT argument is NULL.

+Users can set SRID during the creation of this object.
+Without any specific setting, the SRID of the created object is 0.

 ##### Return Type